petedejoy/documentation/v2/clickstream/destinations/amplitude.md

 Add this API Key to the Amplitude connector on the Astronomer dashboard and give your new connection a unique name.
 Your pipeline will be activated once you click `Create Destination`.

 You can now go back into your amplitude account and see your user activity!
 To see exactly what events are being sent over, you can click around the `Events` and `User Activity` tabs.

+### Additional Features

+* `Track All Pages` - Checking this box sends all `page` and `screen` calls to amplitude as `Loaded a Page`.
+This feature works with all source types.
+* `Track Named Pages`- Checking this box will send all *named* `page` and `screen` calls to Amplitude.
+In your Amplitude dashboard, these will appear as `Loaded (Category) (Name) Page` or `Loaded (Category) (Name) Screen `.
+This feature works with Android, Server, and Web sources.
+* `Track Categorized Pages` - Checking this box means that every time you call `page` or `screen` and provide a `category`, an event will be sent.
+It will appear in Amplitude as `Viewed (Category)Page` or `Viewed (Category) Screen`.
+This feature works with all source types.
+* `Track UTM Properties` - Checking this box will track UTM properties found in the querystring to Amplitude.
+This feature is only available for Web sources.
+* `Batch Events` - Checking this box causes events to be batched together and uploaded only if the number of unsent events is greater than or equal to the `Event Upload Threshold` or after the `Event Upload Period Millis` milliseconds have passed since the first unsent event was logged.
+You can set these parameters in the fields at the bottom of the Destination settings in the UI.
+* `Use logRevenueV2 API` - This allows for the tracking of event properties with the revenue event.
+For example, you would be able to track a certain event and attach `price` and `quantity` properties to it.
+This feature will then log total revenue (`price`*`quantity`).